-Containers have garnered broad appeal through their ability to package an application and its dependencies into a single image that can be promoted from development, to test, and to production.
-Containers make it easy to ensure consistency across environments and across multiple deployment targets like physical servers, virtual machines (VMs), and private or public clouds.
-With containers, teams can more easily develop and manage the applications that deliver business agility.
+Containers have garnered broad appeal through their ability to package an application and its dependencies into a single image that can be promoted from development to test to production.
+Containers help provide consistency across environments and across multiple deployment targets like physical servers, virtual machines (VMs), and private or public clouds.
+With containers, teams are better equipped to develop and manage the applications that deliver business agility.